l-j-g/ASX_DB-t3a3/README.md

 In Australia it is a requirement under the Financial Services Reform Act 2001 to be authorised under an Australian financial services (AFS) licence to provide financial product advice.
 Therefore it is a legal obligation to state that the information on this website is for general information only.

-The website not be taken as constituting professional advice from the website owner.
-I am not not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.
+The website must not be taken as constituting professional advice from the website owner.
+The site owner is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.

 ### Extension

 Features I was unable to include due to time constraints include:
-- conditionally filter stocks, i.e marketcap > x <  y or all stocks that start with letter x.
+- conditionally filter stocks on the ticker index page, i.e marketcap > x <  y or all stocks that start with letter x.
 - additional company information e.g. cashflow statements, income statements ect.
 - user interface and error handling, e.g. - failed validation and integrity check are currently not handled very gracefully e.g. returning raw json.
 - testing